gernd/clojure-study-group/playground/gernot-transducer-notes.md

 * -> modify a process by transforming its reducing function
 * transducer gets the "step" as an argument

 TODO Gernot: reread about left folding vs. right folding

-* we stopped at 31:20